Your Input Mattered!

 As teachers, scholars, participants in shared governance, and the purveyors of institutional culture and history, faculty are essential to the success of academic institutions.
 For more than 10 years, the Collaborative on Academic Careers in Higher Education (COACHE) at the Harvard Graduate School of Education has surveyed faculty members at more than 250 colleges and universities to understand the themes associated with faculty satisfaction.

-In 2016, the University of Pittsburgh partnered with COACHE to administer COACHE’s Faculty Job Satisfaction Survey, and almost half of Pitt’s non-clinical, full-time tenured, tenure stream, and non-tenure stream faculty members completed the online survey in the spring.
-Pitt’s 45 percent response rate approached the overall 47 percent response rate for faculty from all 88 institutions that participated.
+In 2019, the University of Pittsburgh partnered with COACHE for a second time to administer COACHE’s Faculty Job Satisfaction Survey.
+Nearly 42% of Pitt’s non-clinical, full-time tenured, tenure stream, and appointment stream faculty members completed the online survey in the spring.
+Pitt’s 42% response rate is slightly under Pitt faculty's 46% response rate in 2016 but above the 40% response rate of our selected peers.

 The results are in, and they offer great insights into what Pitt faculty think about working here!
 Browse this Website to see an overview of Pitt’s results, comparisons across faculty ranks, and comparisons with other institutions.
 You’ll also find a number of infographics that we developed around a specific topic (e.g., promotion to full professor, mentoring, etc.).
 Each infographic summarizes key results related to that topic and provides “good practices” or resources that can strengthen the work environment for faculty.